Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 {\bf Segment $5$:} In the $5$-segment the $5$-pointer on Track $1$ makes $N-3$ plus one half iterations starting at the left end of the chain, which results in $N-2$ left-to-right sweeps.
 We use this segment to execute $N-2$ steps of $M_{check}$.
 Transition Rule TR-$23$ is replaced with the rule shown below.
 Note that the rule of $P_{check}$ and $(P_{check})^{\dag}$ are switched so that $(P_{check})^{\dag}$ is applied in the forward direction and $P_{check}$ is applied in the reverse direction.

-{\bf Segment $6$:} Segment $6$ is a single iterations with the Track $1$ pointer beginning and ending at the right end of the track.
+{\bf Segment $6$:} Segment $6$ is a single round trip with the Track $1$ pointer beginning and ending at the right end of the track.
 The operation $(P_{BC})^{\dag}$ is applied to each pair as the $1$-pointer sweeps from left to right:

-{\bf Segment $7$:} The next segment is the $7$-segment in which the $7$-pointer makes $N-3$ plus one half iterations between the two ends of the chain.
+{\bf Segment $7$:} The next segment is the $7$-segment in which the $7$-pointer makes $N-3$ plus one half round trips between the two ends of the chain.
 Because the $7$-pointer starts on the right end of the chain, there are only $N-3$ left-to-right sweeps.
 Because the right-moving $1$-pointer also advances the pointer on Track $2$, there are two different transition rules that need to be augmented.
 The rule TR-$31$ is replaced by:

 The rule TR-$32$ is replaced by:

 \begin{definition} {\bf [$h_{prop}$ Sum of all the Propagation Terms]} Let $h_{prop}$ denote the sum of all of the transition terms specified here and in Section \ref{sec:clock} on the clock transition rules. \end{definition}